 However, designing multifunctional agents that meet specific diagnostic and therapeutic requirements remains a significant challenge.
 This is largely due to the limited understanding of how the integration of magnetic nanoparticles within the microbubble shells influences their mechanical properties and dynamic behavior in both ultrasound imaging and drug delivery systems.
 Addressing these complexities is crucial for the development of effective multifunctional agents.
 The challenge in theoretically modeling the oscillations of encapsulated magnetic microbubbles arises from the absence of magnetic monopoles, which makes the oscillations inherently axisymmetric.
-Non-spherical modes are not introduced as instabilities of the spherical mode; rather, they are a direct result of the applied magnetic field, which excites these modes.
+Non-spherical modes are not introduced as parametric instabilities of the spherical mode; rather, they are a direct result of the applied magnetic field, which excites these modes.
 The nonspherical behavior of gas bubbles is well established both theoretically and experimentally. \citep{hao1999effect,guedra2016experimental,guedra2018bubble,shaw2006translation, shaw2009stability,shaw2017nonspherical}.
 The numerical investigation by \citep{shaw2006translation} and \citep{guedra2016experimental} showed that the nonlinear mode coupling is responsible for the saturation of instabilities.